MrDStitz/Rover/README.md

 ### **Please note:**
 ### 1) To modify/add new dates to query, update the JSON string found in the DATES.TXT file located in the root of this project directory
-### 2) The images returned from NASA are stored in the LocalImageStorage directory (also in project directory root)
+### 2) The images returned from NASA are stored in the LocalImageStorage directory (also in the project directory root)